-When they canceled classes, I really began to think that maybe the students should leave there too.
-I made it clear that any students that didn’t come from S. Florida were welcome to come home with my kids.
-During Irma my home became a shelter for nine people and four dogs.
-As things changed, I was incredibly impressed by how quickly FSU responded and made decisions.
+When FSU to move the Saturday football game from Jacksonville to Tally, we knew they were taking the warnings seriously.
+Fortunately, they never needed to cancel classes, but at least this meant they were on top of things.
+For Irma, we were incredibly impressed by how quickly FSU responded and made decisions.
 At that time I double checked on the dorms and off-campus apartments to be sure they had hurricane impact windows and you will be happy to know that most complexes that the students live in off-campus at FSU are fairly new and do have hurricane impact windows.

 In the midst of all the preparations, I tried to find just the right amount of urgency in my texts and responses so as to not scare them too much, but to take planning seriously.
-The last hurricane my daughter recalled, she slept in a windowless hallway in our house and only remembers the fun parts.
-If they were going to stay, I encouraged them to get supplies and for those things they couldn’t find already in the stores, I had them sent overnight via Amazon Prime (flashlight, batteries, and battery operated candles).
-They arrived too late anyway.
+I encouraged them to get supplies early and reminded them that last time when stores were already out of things and we tried to overnight them via Amazon Prime – flashlight, batteries, and battery-operated candles – they arrived too late anyway.
 Perhaps we should include these items in the New Student Shopping Guide.
-Fortunately, they found water at a gas station since Publix was already out and filled the car with gas and parked it on the second floor of the garage (in case of flooding on the ground floor.)
+Fortunately, they found water at a gas station since Publix was already out and filled the car with gas and parked it on the second floor of the garage in case of flooding on the ground floor.
 Armed with plenty of dry goods, they felt prepared.
 For Dorian, they didn’t need to go this far, but at least they knew how to be prepared and, of course, I continued to monitor the storm to stay abreast of it newest paths.